Stratos Pahis

 International Commercial Arbitration

-Professor Pahis is an international economic law scholar with interests spanning international trade law, international investment law, sovereign debt, and international arbitration.
-His article, BITs and Bonds: The International Law and Economics of Sovereign Debt, was awarded the 2022 Francis Deák Prize by the American Journal of International Law.
+Stratos Pahis teaches and writes on public international law, international economic law—including trade, investment, sovereign debt—and contracts.
+His article, BITs and Bonds: The International Law and Economics of Sovereign Debt, was awarded the 2022 Francis Deák Prize by the American Journal of International Law for best article by a younger author.
 His other work is cited extensively in Christoph Schreuer’s preeminent treatise on international investment law.

-Professor Pahis’ current research explores the nexus between international economic law, climate change, and national security.
-His previous work has been published or is forthcoming in various peer-reviewed publications, including the American Journal of International Law, the Journal of International Economic Law, and the World Trade Review; and in traditional law journals, including the Yale Law Journal, the Yale Journal of International Law, and the Virginia Journal of International Law, among others.
+Professor Pahis has published or has works forthcoming in almost all of the major peer-reviewed publications in the field, including the American Journal of International Law, the Journal of International Economic Law, the World Trade Review, and the Journal of World Investment and Trade.
+He has also published in several student-edited law reviews, including the Yale Law Journal, the Yale Journal of International Law, and the Virginia Journal of International Law.